jjcapellan/phaser3-flex/README.md

-# Phaser3 Fbx
+# Phaser3 Flex
-This is a little library for Phaser 3 inspired by CSS Flexbox, simplifying layout management in game development.
-With a Flex class and intuitive methods, it offers easy control over item positioning, sizing, and alignment within a Phaser game interface.
+This small library implements some CSS Flexbox features in JavaScript for use in Phaser.
+Note: **Still in early development phase**.
 Demo/tutorial: https://jjcapellan.github.io/phaser3-flex/